budaitraveller/cookingwithgas/README.md

 Just push to gh-pages

 Note that it usually takes a few minutes for the site to build when you push to github.

+## Using categories

+They don't really work the way you would like them to.
+You have to add a category html file manually, and add the category to the nav menu manually.
+Actually, looks like the whole category setup is pretty busted.
+Need to fix it up.